Published: July 28, 2020

 Genre: Science Fiction

-A copy of this book was provided by the publisher in exchange for and honest review.
+A copy of this book was provided by the publisher in exchange for an honest review.

-Dazzling space battles, intergalactic politics, and rogue AI collide in Velocity Weapon, the first book in this epic space opera by award-winning author Megan O’Keefe.
+Dazzling space battles, intergalactic politics, and rogue AI collide in the second book in this epic space opera by award-winning author Megan O’Keefe.